The School for Champions is an educational website that shows you how to achieve your dreams.

 Lee Harvey Oswald is born on October 18, 1939 in Slidell, Louisiana, a suburb of New Orleans.
 His father had died before he was born.
 He had an older brother Robert.
 He also had an older half-brother John Pic, from his mother Marguerite's previous marriage.

 Marguerite spoiled her youngest child with excessive attention.
-But she was also very domineering, and neighbors called her quarrelsome.
+But she was also very domineering, and her neighbors called her quarrelsome.

 In 1948, after Lee completed the second grade, he threatened his older half-brother John with a knife.
+This may have been a sign of violent tenancies.

 Marguerite moved the family often, such that Lee never spent much time in a given location or school.